 The LGA Coastal SIG are proud to support this model motion for an Ocean Recovery Declaration that will help all local authorities to #thinkocean in a way that can integrate with current responses to the climate emergency and levelling up agenda.

-Eleven councils have made an Ocean Recovery Declaration using the model #motion4theocean, including our lead authority South Tyneside Council.
+28 councils and the Local Government Association have made an Ocean Recovery Declaration using the model #motion4theocean, including our lead authority South Tyneside Council.
 We encourage our members to adapt this model motion to suit the needs of the communities they serve.